 - Mindfulness for Stress: If you suffer from stress and anxiety, this course can help you improve your quality of life.

-I have also trained with the Mindfulness in Schools Project (MiSP) and am qualified to teach their ‘Paws b’ curriculum for children in primary schools and their ‘Dot b Foundations’ programme for teachers.
+I have also qualified with the Mindfulness in Schools Project (MiSP) and have taught their ‘Paws b’ curriculum for children in primary schools and their ‘Dot b Foundations’ programme for teachers.

 In addition, I teach bespoke mindfulness sessions in one-to-one and group settings.
 One-to-one sessions usually begin with a 90-minute taster, but I then recommend a further five sessions in order really to get a sense of how mindfulness can help you in your life.
 If you are interested in learning more about any of this work, including costs, then please get in touch.